shahriarenayaty/bucks2bar/README.md

 - Use the Data tab to see randomly populated income and expenses for each month.
 - Switch to the Chart tab to view the bar chart visualization.
 - You can also send the current chart via email using the provided functionality.

+## Python Version

+I also created a Python version of the server with a single prompt, demonstrating how AI can rapidly generate alternative implementations.

+## Advanced Prompts That Helped

+Below are some of the prompts that were very interesting and helpful during the development:

+1. **"Is there a built in method or existing library in … that can …"**
+   _Prompt to help find optimal libraries or methods._

+2. **"Highlight any vulnerabilities in the solution you provide as well as solution to those vulnerabilities"**
+   _Prompt for security guidance._

+3. **"Scan my code to find any potential vulnerabilities or security concerns.
+Also provide solutions to any issues you find"**
+   _Prompt for code scanning and security recommendations._

+4. **"I want to learn more about this codebase.
+Create a quiz for me with Multiple choice answers to help me learn more about this codebase."**
+   _Prompt to generate an educational quiz related to the code._

+5. **"Generate me a list of 20 employees.
+Each employee must have an id, first name, and last name.
+Your output must be a valid JSON format."**
+   _Prompt to generate structured sample data._

+   _Command line GitHub Copilot:_
+   - `gh copilot …`
+   - `ghce: gh copilot explain`
+   - `ghcs: gh copilot suggest`

+6. **"Identify any security issues and vulnerabilities in your code"**
+   _Prompt focused on ensuring code security._

 ## Learning with GitHub Copilot